meliao/osdc_support/intro.rst

 allocation receipients are trained in handling sensitive data is an important step in keeping these resources secure and compliant.

-..
-NOTE::   OSDC resources that are not specifically labeled as protected clouds are not designed to be used for the analysis or storage of any Protected Health Information (PHI) or other sensitive data.
+.. warning::   OSDC resources that are not specifically labeled as protected clouds are not designed to be used for the analysis or storage of any Protected Health Information (PHI) or other sensitive data.

 .. _citi: